RishabDekate/Hotel_Booking-Analysis/README.md

 2. Identify the data you want to analyze.
 3. Explore and clean the data
 4. Analyze the data to get useful insights.
-5. Present the data in trems of reports or dashboarss using visualization.
+5. Present the data in terms of reports or dashboarsds using visualization.

 Assumptions:
 1. No unusal occurrences between 2015 and 2017 will have a substantial impact the data used.